Are Far Horizons tours fully escorted?

 Your room is reserved for the full period of our stay.
-If an overnight flight means that we reach the hotel well before the normal check-in time, then we will reserve your room for the previous night or arrange early check-in to ensure that you have immediate access.
+If an overnight flight means that we reach the hotel well before the normal check-in time, then we will normally reserve your room from the previous night or arrange early check-in to ensure that you have immediate access.
 Similarly when our scheduled time of departure from the hotel is later than the usual check-out time, we ensure your room is available for late check out.

 Can I have a single room?